euctrl-pru/website/prcq/index.md

 The two Istanbul airports and Rome Fiumicino showed the highest decrease in traffic between January and September 2017. <br>
 The highest growth was observed at Lisbon, Warsaw, Manchester and Milan Malpensa. <br>

 Average airport arrival ATFM delay at the top 30 airports between January and September 2017 was just below the level in 2016.
-In the first nine months of 2017 there was a notable increase in weather related airport arrival ATFM delay which offset the decrease in capacity related delay.<br>
+In the first nine months of 2017 there was a notable increase in weather related airport arrival ATFM delay which offset the decrease in capacity related ATFM delay.<br>
 Amsterdam and London Gatwick airport showed the highest increase in airport arrival ATFM delay and the two Istanbul airports and Paris Orly showed the most notable reduction of average airport arrival ATFM delays in the first nine months of 2017.

 <a href='{{"/references/definition/additional_asma_time.html"| prepend: site.baseurl | prepend: site.url }}'>Additional ASMA time</a>, <a href='{{"/references/definition/additional_taxi-out_time.html"| prepend: site.baseurl | prepend: site.url }}'>Additional taxi-out time</a>, and <a href='{{"/references/definition/atc_pre-departure_delay.html"| prepend: site.baseurl | prepend: site.url }}'>ATC pre-departure delays</a> remained at similar levels as in the first nine months of 2016.